-Specifically, they assessed how many of the American Heart Association’s goals the participants achieved—keeping physically active; main tain ing a healthy weight and eating regimen; not smoking; and keeping blood pressure, cholesterol, and blood sugar levels under control.
+Specifically, they assessed how many of the American Heart Association’s goals the participants achieved—keeping physically active; maintaining a healthy weight and eating regimen and not smoking.
 The participants also completed cognitive tests when the study began and again six years later.

-As it turned out, people who more closely adhered to a heart-healthy lifestyle showed fewer signs of age-related mental decline, reports TechTimes.com.
-University of Miami neurologist Hannah Gardener, who led the study, suggests more research is needed to pinpoint the age ranges during which cardiovascular-friendly behaviors “may influence cognitive performance and mitigate decline.”
+As it turned out, people who more closely adhered to a heart-healthy lifestyle showed fewer signs of age-related mental decline, reports University of Miami neurologist Hannah Gardener.
+He suggests more research is needed to pinpoint the age ranges during which cardiovascular-friendly behaviors “may influence cognitive performance and mitigate decline.”

 If you are concerned about your heart health as well or have a of not living the best “heart healthy” lifestyle in the past, consider our best-selling Cardio Advantage Plus.
 It works to support your circulatory system by chelating the blockages that can lead to high blood pressure and heart attacks.
 Plus, as this research suggests, it will help you maintain healthy brain function as you get older.